Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Intervention Strategies

 \subsection{How to Intervene}

-There is currently no standard, agreed-upon taxonomy for facilitator interventions. \citet{cheung-et-al-2011} propose a taxonomy that focuses on discussion facilitation, excluding, however, disciplinary or administrative actions, which are common in online discussions. \citet{park_et_al_2012_facilitation} propose another taxonomy consisting of seven moderator functions, ranging from policing the discussion to solving technical issues, each of which corresponds to several possible intervention types.
-These functions roughly correlate with the volunteer moderator roles found in \citet{seering_self_moderation}.
-More practical approaches can be found in facilitator manuals \cite{Cornell_eRulemaking2017, dimitra-guide} and books \cite{dimitra-book}.
+There is currently no agreed-upon taxonomy for facilitator interventions. \citet{cheung-et-al-2011} propose a taxonomy that focuses on discussion facilitation, excluding, however, disciplinary or administrative actions, which are common in online discussions. \citet{park_et_al_2012_facilitation} propose another taxonomy consisting of seven moderator functions, ranging from policing the discussion to solving technical issues.
+Their taxonomy, however, is not easily generalizable to domains other than website facilitation \cite{chen-etal-2025-whow}.
+These functions roughly correlate with the volunteer moderator roles, as described by \citet{seering_self_moderation}.
+More practical approaches can be found in facilitator manuals \cite{Cornell_eRulemaking2017, dimitra-guide} and books \cite{dimitra-book}. \citet{chen-etal-2025-whow} bridge the questions of \emph{when} and \emph{how} to facilitate by proposing a taxonomy that analyzes both individually, which was improved by \citet{gao-etal-2025-moderation}.

+Several works have examined facilitation in education. \citet{SJOLIE2021103477} conducted a mixed-methods study on a meta-facilitative approach, where students and teachers explicitly discussed their collaboration and which led to significant learning improvements.
+In the context of virtual facilitation, \citet{Verkuyl2024} showed that successful integration of virtual simulations in higher education depends not just on access, but on facilitators who align simulations with course objectives, respond to learners’ needs, and evaluate the experience.
+Both studies suggest that facilitation requires socially informed practices, even as automation promises workload reduction.

+With reference to \ac{NLP} approaches in facilitation in education, \citet{lugini-etal-2020-discussion} designed Discussion Tracker, a classroom analytics tool that applies algorithms to identify argumentation moves (claim, evidence, explanation) and evaluate levels of specificity, as well as recognize patterns of collaboration.
+Deployment in class showed that teachers considered the analytics valuable, and that the system’s classifiers achieved moderate to substantial agreement with human judgments.
+The aforementioned work of \citet{gao-etal-2025-moderation} presented an approach that combines automatic \ac{ESL} dialogue assessment with a framework of moderation strategies.
+The authors showed that moderators improve topic flow and conversation management, with active acknowledgment and encouragement proving most effective, but excessive input can hinder discussion.